GameClay/FlightlessManicotti/README.markdown

 #### Comments
 Comments must use C style comments `/* ... */`

-Doxygen comments, however, must follow the specified convention.

-#### Doxygen Comment Style
-Doxygen comments will use C style comments followed by a bang.

 ##### Doxygen tags
 All Doxygen tags should use the `@` character to denote a tag, for example `@tag`